Why Do Cats Like To Knock Things Over? A Comparison with Other Pets and Dogs

 Some animal behaviorists suggest that knocking things over may be a way for cats to test their environment.
 Is the object movable?
 What happens when it falls?
 Cats are endlessly curious, and this is one way they gather information.

 This behavior is uncommon among dogs or other pets, who may have different curiosity levels or agile paws to facilitate such actions.
+If you like watching your pets' reactions in real time, a WaggleCam Pro pet camera can help you keep an eye on the action.

 The Importance of Mental StimulationBoredom Can Be a Culprit